-Moral Courage: Unleashing the power of Moral, Purposeful, and Emotionally Intelligent Leadership is the theme of this

-Why this theme now?
+Moral Courage: Unleashing the power of Moral, Purposeful, and Emotionally Intelligent Leadership is the theme of this Why this theme now?
 According to Edelman Trust Barometer Global Report 2019, 76% of employees are looking to their CEOs to take the lead in addressing global and societal issues such as climate change, equity, and economic shifts.

 Addressing social and economic issues takes courage-specifically, moral courage.
 Moral courage is defined as acting in a manner that shows concern for others despite potentially negative consequences.
-For example, moral courage involves making decisions that prioritize employees, their families, other stakeholders and the moral actions are those taken in the best interests of society and fellow humans, even if not required by law.
+For example, moral courage involves making decisions that prioritize employees, their families, other stakeholders and the

+Moral actions differ from ethical actions.
+Ethical actions are defined by adherence to laws and social norms.
+In contrast, moral actions are those taken in the best interests of society and fellow humans, even if not required by law.
 For example, this could include reinvesting a portion of earnings in employee development programs and family benefits rather than dividends or stock buybacks.
 Another example of a moral action is to voluntarily reduce or adopt environmentally friendly packaging, even though not required by law.
 Moral courage demonstrates concern for others.
 Recently, the Business Roundtable, the foremost association of chief executives in the United States, redefined the purpose of a company, stating that companies should look out for the interests of customers, workers, suppliers and communities, and aim to increase diversity and protect the environment.
-Over 200 CEOs signed the statement, including those of Apple,
+Over 200 CEOs signed the statement, including those of Apple, leader beliefs that contribute to positive mentoring relationships.
+We hope this issue stimulates your thinking about living and leading with moral courage, and the examples examined in these pages help you forge your own path to moral leadership.